-A number of entities will compete with us to make the types of investments that we plan to make in middle market companies.
-We will compete with other business development companies, public and private funds, commercial and investment banks, commercial financing companies, insurance companies, high yield investors, hedge funds, and, to the extent they provide an alternative form of financing, private equity funds.
+A number of entities compete with us to make the types of investments that we plan to make in middle market companies.
+We compete with other business development companies, public and private funds, commercial and investment banks, commercial financing companies, insurance companies, high yield investors, hedge funds, and, to the extent they provide an alternative form of financing, private equity funds.
 Many of our competitors are substantially larger and have considerably greater financial, technical and marketing resources than we do.
-Several other business development companies have recently raised, or are expected to raise, significant amounts of capital, and may have investment objectives that overlap with ours, which may create competition for investment opportunities.
 Some competitors may have a lower cost of funds and access to funding sources that are not available to us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments and establish more relationships than us.
 Furthermore, many of our competitors are not subject to the regulatory restrictions that the 1940 Act will impose on us as a BDC.
 We cannot assure you that the competitive pressures we face will not have a material adverse effect on our business, financial condition and results of operations.
 Also, as a result of this competition, we may not be able to take advantage of attractive investment opportunities from time to time, and we cannot assure you that we will be able to identify and make investments that meet our investment objectives.